 Non-Contention based random access is triggered by explicitly assigning a random access preamble via dedicated signalling in the downlink.
 In the test, the non-contention based random access procedure is not initialized for Other SI requested from UE or beam failure recovery.

-A.6.3.2.2.2.2.1 SSB-based Random Access Preamble Transmission
+A.6.3.2.2.4.2.1 MsgA Transmission

-In Test-1, to test the UE behavior specified in Clause 6.2.2.2.2.1 for SSB-based Random Access Preamble tranmsision, with the contention-free Random Access Resources and the contention-free PRACH occasions associated with SSBs configured, the System Simulator shall receive the Random Access Preamble which has the Preamble Index associated with the SSB with index 0.
+To test the UE behavior specified in Clause 6.2.2.3.2.1, with the contention-free Random Access Resources and the contention-free PRACH occasions associated with SSBs configured, the System Simulator shall receive the Random Access Preamble which has the Preamble Index associated with the SSB with index 0.